-Guide on Managing people (ACAS) Challenging conversations and how to manage them (ACAS)
+Guide on Managing people (ACAS)

+Challenging conversations and how to manage them (ACAS)

-Equality and diversity advice - managing people (ACAS) A practical guide for adult social care managers and supervisors (Skills for Care) Effective supervision: A practical guide for adult social care managers and supervisors (Skills for Care)
+Discrimination, bullying and harassment (ACAS) Effective supervision: A practical guide for adult social care managers and supervisors (Skills for Care)

 Agree a plan - "How do you think you might do this?"
 "How do you want to be supported?"
 "Let's talk about a few ways you can do this"